florianhartig/ResearchSkills/Labs/LiteratureResearch/readme.md

 see comments in the lecture notes / scripts about their use, in particular about how to use advanced search patterns and how they index the papers.

+## Access to journals

+Usually via IP / proprietory databases.
+This means that within the U Freiburg, you have access.
+From ouside the Uni, you have access if you use the VPN (because then you have a U Freiburg IP).
+In many cases, you can also get access via your Uni password, but this is more cumbersome.

 ## Reference Managers

 There are lots of reference managers, see overview [here](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software)

 You should see what is best for you.
-I recommend to start with
+Dependeing on what text processing system you use, I recommend to start with

-* LaTeX - Jabref (bibtex-based)
+* For LaTeX: Jabref (bibtex-based)
-* Word - Endnote (costly), Zotero, Mendeley, Jabref (integreation in Word tricky, some comments below)
+* For Word: Endnote (costly), Zotero, Mendeley, Jabref (integreation in Word tricky, some comments below), Citavi (U. Freiburg has a licence, no other reason)
-* Open Office - Jabref, Zotero, Mendeley
+* For Open Office: Jabref, Zotero, Mendeley

 ### Using BibTex with Microsoft Word

 The following steps (copied from [here](http://www.ademcan.net/?d=2012/01/30/15/23/05-using-jabref-references-in-word-documents)) will help you to use your JabRef bibliography into Word documents: